 Delhi Capitals opener Shikhar Dhawan has hit 591 fours in 176 matches at a rate of 3.37 boundaries per innings.

 Jaydev Unadkat (one for Rising Pune Supergiant and one for RCB) and James Faulkner (both for Rajasthan Royals) have taken two five-wicket hauls each.

-Bowling all-rounder from SRH, Rashid Khan, has an economy of 6.24 which is better than any other bowler in the history of IPL.
+The IPL statistics for best economies is held by the bowling all-rounder from SRH, Rashid Khan, with an economy of 6.24 which is better than any other bowler in the history of IPL.